connexcs/docs/docs/apps/components/data-grid.md

 6.**Pivot**

-   * **Pivot**: Allows you to dynamically rearrange and restructure the data by rotating the grid's axis, switching rows and columns to create different views and perspectives.
+   * **Pivot**: Allows you to dynamically rearrange and restructure the data by rotating the grid's axis.
+You can switch rows and columns to create different view of the information in the grid.
+You can also filter the required fields, which you wish to see on the screen.

-   * **Enable Pivot**: Enable/Disable pivot.
+   * **Enable Pivot**: Enable/Disable pivot mode.

 <img src= "/apps/components/img/datagrid_header.png" width="400">

 7.**Charts**

+!!! note To use the Charts option, first enable the *Enable Range Selection* option.
+Click on *Preview*, select the values on the grid, right-click on the selected the area then Charts.
+Below are further filters you can apply on the charts under Column Config.

    * **Charts Data Type**:

        * Excluded: Data in columns marked as "excluded" aren't included in the visual representation of the chart.

        * Category: Data in columns marked as "category" are used to group data points into distinct categories or segments.